Skallu0711/Skallu0711/README.md

 <h1 align="center"> 👋 Hi there, I'm Patrick </h1>

 <p align="center">
-- 😎 I'm game developer and programming tutor from Poland. &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; <br>
-- 💬 Ask me about everything You like and reach me on my socials. <br>
+  💬 Ask me about everything You like and reach me on my socials 💬 <br>
 </p>

 <p align="center">